lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Educated guesses made with a seed-plant background, may be false more often than one thinks.
 Now let me also express my dislike for the term "primitive plants".
 As if ferns have not diversified, adapted and evolved since their origin.
-I hope this thesis will help in appreciating the intricacies of the _Azolla_ symbiosis life cycle.
+I hope this thesis, even this introduction, will help in appreciating the intricacies of the _Azolla_ symbiosis life cycle.
-We can discuss "primitiveness" further compared to the brute force of non-polinated flowers or the extravaganza of a magnolia.
+We can discuss "primitiveness" further compared to the brute force of non-pollinated flowers or the extravaganza of a magnolia.

 ## Cyanobacterial symbiosis